nkapre/bux-assignment/README.md

 # Description of submission

-The submission for assignment is made using Java 12 and Micronaut framework with CLI support using PicoCli.
-The WebSocket client has been built using Jetty WebSocket client.
-Original creation was using the Netty WebSocket client, but the Connected message was for some reason never raised/captured.
-Logging is performed using SLF4J.
-The Rest client needs for interfacign with Buy and Sell URLs is created using the RxHttpClient.
+The submission for assignment is made using the following :

+* Java 12
+* Micronaut framework with CLI support using PicoCli
+* Jetty Websocket Client
+* SLF4JLogging is perf
+* RxHttpClient
+* Maven

 The project is built using Maven and the project may be built using